-The NECC Radiologic Technology student is expected to be familiar with and apply the three key principles of radiation protection of time, distance and shielding at all times during their clinical practicum courses.
+The NECC Radiologic Technology student is expected to be familiar with and apply the three key principles of radiation protection of time, distance and follow department policies/guidelines with shielding during their clinical practicum courses.

 - 1. The ALARA (As Low As Reasonably Achievable) principle must be utilized in all radiographic procedures.
 This requires the proper use of shielding and collimation according to radiation protection regulations and recommendations, as well as, accurately setting proper technical factors and proper patient positioning. - 2.
-Radiologic Technology students are required to shield all patients, regardless of patient's age or sex, for all procedures. - 3.
+Radiologic Technology students are required to follow department policies/guidelines with shielding for all patients, regardless of patient's age or sex. - 3.
 All female patients of childbearing age (ages 12-55; or the childbearing age as defined by the student's clinical practicum site) will be questioned regarding possible pregnancy.
 If the patient indicates there is a possibility of pregnancy, the student should follow the clinical practicum sites established policies and procedures before\beginning the procedure. - 4.
 In the interest of radiation protection and under normal routine circumstances students are not permitted to hold patients for radiographic or fluoroscopic procedures.
 At no time will a student hold an image receptor for any radiographic procedure.